kalgoritmi/pycongr25/talk.md

 # What is a fake?
 A fake is a working implementation, but it is kept lightweight for testing purposes.

-It helps us avoid complex dependencies, I/O operations, or external services, without the need for maintaining stub states.
+Avoids complex dependencies, I/O operations, or external services ➕ no need maintaining stub states.

 <div class="twocol">